 Within two weeks of assessment, we send a written report to the patient with a short covering letter to the referrer and/or GP.
 The assessment letter and care plan are then reviewed with the patient at a follow-up appointment two to three weeks after assessment.
 Those with sub-clinical eating disorders are offered an assessment letter, advice and self-help book, and where appropriate, treatment recommendations for primary or secondary care.

 Patients offered treatment at the Vincent Square Eating Disorder Service will be placed on the waiting list for outpatient, day patient or inpatient treatment as appropriate.
 The GP/referrer is asked to maintain responsibility for their patient’s psychiatric and medical care until start of treatment at the service.
 Advice, a self-help book, and where appropriate, treatment recommendations for primary or secondary care will be offered whilst the patient is waiting for treatment.

 The service has a liaison team available to referrers for consultation and advises about initial assessment and management, appropriateness of referral and management of risk.
-The team consists of consultant psychiatrists and clinical nurse specialists.
+The team consists of a consultant psychiatrist, clinical nurse specialists and an occupational therapist.
 Joint assessments and shared care arrangements are facilitated as required.
 The team can also provide regular training events for primary and secondary care professionals in the assessment and management of eating disorders.

 The liaison team provides outpatient care for hard to engage patients, and people who are struggling to manage medical or psychiatric risk safely.
 The model of care combines elements of assertive outreach, supportive therapy, motivational enhancement and cognitive analytic therapy to provide a structured approach to harm minimisation, engagement and therapeutic change.